Espyo/Pikifen/source/source/lib/analog_stick_cleaner/readme.md

 * Interpolation:
   * When using deadzones, for instance, a deadzone of 0.2, interpolation makes it so the value doesn't instantly jump from 0 to 0.2 once the player reaches the threshold.
   * See `AnalogStickCleaner::Settings::Deadzones::*::interpolate`.
+* Unit circle clamping:
+  * In some situations, the input values' radius may be more than 1, like on a joystick that's not well-calibrated or has a frame that's not circular.
+This feature clamps the value to [0 - 1].
+Good for stopping something like a character or reticle moving faster than expected.
+  * See `AnalogStickCleaner::Settings::Misc::unitCircleClamp`.
 * Low-pass filtering:
   * Reduces finger jittering by smoothening the values, though it can make controls feel a bit less responsive.
 Good for when careful aiming is required.
   * See `AnalogStickCleaner::Settings::LowPassFilter`.